google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.markdown

 ---
 layout: shared/narrow-pages-list
-title: "User location"
+title: "User Location"
-description: "Most browsers and devices have access to the user's geo-location.
+description: "Most browsers and devices have access to the user's geographic location.
 Learn how to work with the user's location in your site and apps."
 published_on: 2014-01-01
 updated_on: 2015-10-06
 order: 2